snowboard boot sizing buyer's guide

-You need to gear up for a new snowboarding season or find comfortable boots for your first run.
+You need to gear up for snowboarding season and find comfortable boots that fit correctly for your first run.
 No matter your snowboarding experience, correctly sized snowboard boots are essential.
 That leaves you asking, "What size snowboard boots should I get?"
-Too big or too small, and you'll be feeling the fatigue and pain set in before you even make it down the slope.
+In a boot size too big or too small, and you'll be feeling the fatigue and pain set in before you even make it down the slope.

 So when buying snowboard boots, what size should you get?
 That'll depend on plenty of factors and preferences.
 Consult the snowboard boot sizing buyer's guide below, where we'll explain what to look for when buying snowboard boots.